 Through action research + creative projects Naya explores issues of race, place, and wellbeing with an emphasis on the Black diaspora.
+She also collaborates with partners on projects through Food for Black Thought and RootWork.
 For journal articles and blogs related to these projects, visit here.

 Eating While Young and Black